moatazgamal100/Emcan_Project/README.md

-Here are screenshots that show the Candella E-commerce application in use.
+Here are screenshots that show the Learning Management System application in use.

 **Sign Up**
 ![Sign Up](/images/register.png?raw=true "Sign Up")